NSHipster/articles/2014-05-05-ibaction-iboutlet-iboutletcollection.md

 Since declaring a collection of outlets is now as easy as comma-delimiting them within `@[]`, it may make just as much sense to do that as create a distinct collection.

-Where `IBOutletCollection` really shines is how it allows for multiple to define a unique collection of outlets under a shared identifier.
+Where `IBOutletCollection` really shines is how it allows you to define a unique collection of outlets under a shared identifier.
 Another advantage over a code-defined `NSArray` literal is that a collection can contain outlets that themselves are not connected to `File's Owner`.

 The next time you're managing a significant or variable number of outlets in an iOS view, take a look at `IBOutletCollection`.